havoud/AWS-Solutions-Architect-Associate/README.md

 # AWS Solution Architect Associate exam's mindmaps and notes
-This repository has been created to provide notes and guidance in being prepared for AWS Certified Solutions Architect Associate (SAA-03) exam.
+This repository has been created to provide notes and guidance in prepartion for AWS Certified Solutions Architect Associate (SAA-03) exam.
 The first purpose of creating this repository was to share the mindmaps that I have assigned so much time to create in Xmind software for my exam.
-Then, I wanted to share the sources that I have used for creating this mindmaps.
+Then, I wanted to share the sources that I have used for creating this mindmaps and preparing for exam.

 Correspondingly, [first](#which-key-tools-technologies-and-concepts-might-be-covered-on-the-exam) part is the list of AWS services which are included in the SAA-03 exam.

 [Second](#mind-maps-for-aws-services-and-features) part would be the mind maps that I have created by Xmind software to help in remembring exam's stuff.
-Since there are so many services I am trying to update the mindmaps of each segment with the new services which were not in my courses and I have to read about them in other resources.
-So, this mindmaps will be updating with the passage of time.
+Since there are more than hundred of services, loading the png files would take some time.
+The main target of sharing this repository is using the xmind files.
+In this files you can open and close the branches of every graph and make it easier to read the content.
+The png files are only for showing the whole content and I don't think will be easy to read them.
+So, use the xmind files if you want to read, or update the files.
+You can find the Xmind software [here](http://www.xmind.net/).

 Finally, there would be the [resources](#refrences) I have used for this repository.